bbkane/www.bbkane.com/content/blog/Go-Code-Notes/index.md

 Test the same logic on different data!

 Here's a simple example - note that in lieu of testing what's in the potential error, I simply assert that it's nil or not nil.
-For this particular, this is "enough" to satisfy me.
+For this particular test, this is "enough" to satisfy me.
 Other tests might require more detailed comparisons.

 ```go
 package main